-SSL, which stands for Secure Sockets Layer, is a protocol that allows traffic between a Web server and client (ie, the browser) to be strongly encrypted, using public key technology.
+SSL, which stands for Secure Sockets Layer, is a protocol that allows traffic between a web server and client (ie, the browser) to be strongly encrypted, using public key technology.

-Access to a SSL-enabled server is made through URLs that begin with "https:" rather than "http:" The secure connection is made on port 443 rather than port 80, and all traffic in both directions is encrypted.
+Access to an SSL-enabled server is made through URLs that begin with "https:" rather than "http:" The secure connection is made on port 443 rather than port 80, and all traffic in both directions is encrypted.
 The secure server must present a digital certificate before the connection will be trusted by the client.

 At pair Networks, we operate dozens of secure servers.
 Most of them, known as ssl.pair.com, ssl2.pair.com, and so forth, are used for those who have requested the SSL add-on for their account.